Vision Zero Louisville Safety Action Plan

 Successes

-· Vision Zero Integration: The incorporation of the study’s findings into the Vision Zero Louisville Safety Action Plan marked a key milestone in the city's commitment to eliminating traffic fatalities and serious injuries.
+· Vision Zero Integration: The study’s findings were incorporated into the Vision Zero Louisville Safety Action Plan, advancing the city’s commitment to eliminating traffic fatalities and serious injuries.

-· Grant Positioning: The completion of the study allowed Louisville Metro to compete for, and be awarded, multiple federal SS4A grants for the construction of impactful safety improvement projects.
+Federal Grant Opportunities: Completion of the study positioned Louisville Metro to successfully compete for multiple Safe Streets for All (SS4A) federal grants, supporting the construction of impactful safety projects.

 Key Team Members